divy-sh/imago/README.md

 # imago
-imago is a cli image editor written in go.
+`imago` is a command-line interface (CLI) image editor written in Go.
+It supports a variety of image processing operations for enhancing or modifying images.

 ## List of operations supported -